 Meet ‘The Skinny’

-Fabrizio Caoduro has created a remarkable chopper that managed a clean sweep at this year’s Harley-Davidson custom bike shows
+Fabrizio Caoduro has created a remarkable chopper that managed a clean sweep at the 2018 Harley-Davidson custom bike shows

 For most custom bike builds, the work follows a similar process – construction of the bike comes first, followed by the paint job.
 Not so in the case of ‘The Skinny’, the beautiful Ironhead Chopper creation that has won Best In Show at all three major European Harley-Davidson events this year – the Euro Festival in Golfe de St-Tropez, the 115th Anniversary in Prague and European Bike Week® in Faaker See.